qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   If this sounds confusing, ... ?

    - Look at the top row in the `_FUN` layer map.
-The left most two keys are the normal BASE layer `_LTR` and its numbers layer `_NSY`.
-The right most two layers are the _descramble_ variants thereof.
+The left most two keys are by default the normal BASE layer `_LTR` and its numbers layer `_NSY`.
+The right most two keys are to the _descramble_ variants thereof, with the last one acting as the _descramble_ BASE layer which replaces the default BASE layer uses once you activate it and use it.
 The other layers in the middle are used in common.
 A BASE layer (there are two) is nothing more than a layer with layer-hold keys to a bunch of other layers that work well with it.
 Those keys revert you to that BASE layer when released.
-Only these BASE layers have those layer-toggles, which makes them the most interesting.
+Only these BASE layers have those layer-hold keys, which makes them the most interesting.
 You should be able to reach all you need from them, on that layer and others by way of layer-hold keys.
 The other layers are more static.
 The other simpler layers can still